yuwah28/Physics/README.md

-Contain lectures notes on various topics of physics from undergrad to grad level.
+Contain lecture notes on various topics of physics from undergrad to grad level.